MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > Also included are _recommendations_ on the technology capabilities that can help materialize those strategies.
 The recommendations don't represent an exhaustive list of all configurations available for Azure Stack HCI clusters or workloads.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build proof-of-concepts or optimize existing environments.
 >
-> Foundational architecture that demonstrates the key recommendations: [Azure Stack HCI baseline architecture - TO DO: UPDATE](/azure/architecture/hybrid/azure-stack-robo).
+> Foundational architecture that demonstrates the key recommendations: [Azure Stack HCI baseline architecture - TO DO: UPDATE HCI DIAGRAM in ARCHITECTURE CENTRE](/azure/architecture/hybrid/azure-stack-robo).

 #### Technology scope